You are here

 Changing Of Major

 Your I-20 has been issued to reflect study in a particular major.
 If you change your major, you must present your approved Change of Major form from the Office of the Registrar so that we can update your I-20.
-Please note that to formally change your major at the college, you must work with your academic advisor and the Office of the Registrar to do so; the OIP does not have the ability to change your major but must be notified of the change to keep your record accurate in SEVIS.
+Please note that to formally change your major at the university, you must work with your academic advisor and the Office of the Registrar to do so; the OIP does not have the ability to change your major but must be notified of the change to keep your record accurate in SEVIS.

 Change of Program Level

-If you completed a degree program at Felician College and wish to begin another (i.e., you finished your bachelor's degree and wish to pursue a master's degree), you must contact the OIP about the procedure for receiving a Change of Level I-20 for your new program.
+If you completed a degree program at Felician University and wish to begin another (i.e., you finished your bachelor's degree and wish to pursue a master's degree), you must contact the OIP about the procedure for receiving a Change of Level I-20 for your new program.
 You will be required to submit a letter of acceptance into the new program and new financial documentation proving that you have the funding to cover your studies and living expenses for each year in your new program.

 Extending/Shortening Your I-20